tillay/mods/README.md

   Mod for increasing render distance.
 Great for exploring, but may require a lot of RAM if you make the render distance too high.

   https://modrinth.com/mod/bobby/

+- Future Client

+  A great hacked client/utility mod I use mainly for PvP.

+  You need to run the installer you get from the forum before it will function properly.

+  If you do not intend to pay for Future Client, simply remove the mod from your mods folder after downloading the zip or cloning the repo.

+  The name of the mod file is client-1.20.3-1.20.1.jar

 - Cloth Config API: